Please enter both an email address and a password.

 Patients in the UK are generally well informed about their rights both within the NHS and private sector.
 You must understand your responsibilities as a healthcare professional.
 This includes legislation regarding all aspects of health and safety and work including for example: cross infection control, ionising radiation regulations, mandatory immunisation of all dental workers against Hepatitis B, disposal of clinical and hazardous waste, single use equipment and CPD for all dental workers.

 In the UK there is considerable legislation regarding the treatment of patients.
-It is important that you take time to fully explain to your patients any procedures that you may be planning.
+It is important that you take time to fully explain to your patients any procedures that you may be planning to undertake.

 Teamwork

-There is a strong emphasis on teamwork in the NHS and will come into contact with staff from other professional groups, for example nurses, technicians, therapists and hygienists who can help you with the management of patients.
+There is a strong emphasis on teamwork in the NHS and you will encounter other professionals, for example nurses, technicians, therapists and hygienists who are involved in the management of patients.
 All these groups of Dental Care Professionals (DCPs) are regulated by the GDC.
 It is your responsibility to know what can be provided by each group and what supervision, or requirement for your presence or your written treatment plan is required.
 All members of the dental team are required to undertake continuing professional development.
 There is a mandatory requirement for CPD on an annual basis which is regulated and monitored by the GDC.

-Whether you are an employee or employer at your dental surgery / office you are subject to UK employment law where men and women are treated equally and there is no place for discrimination.
+Whether you are an employee or employer at your dental surgery / office you are subject to UK employment law where all are treated equally and there is no place for discrimination.

 Employment